omeryagmurlu/olliejs/README.md

 [![npm version](https://badge.fury.io/js/olliejs.svg)](https://badge.fury.io/js/olliejs)

+#Important

+This repo is old and won't get any updates or whatsoever.
+Use [this](https://github.com/orbotix/sphero.js)

 ###### Even More IMPORTANT

 I tried to port my ollie-controller project to sphero.js's new in development code but the interval of sending commands was huge, so I will keep updating this until they fix it.
 I also opened a new branch in controller's repository.